getsentry/sentry-docs/src/collections/_documentation/platforms/native/minidump.md

   -F upload_file_minidump=@mini.dmp
 ```

-To send additional information, simply add more form fields to this request.
-For
+To send additional information, add more form fields to this request.
+For a full
-a full description of fields accepted by Sentry, see [Passing Additional
+description of fields accepted by Sentry, see [Passing Additional
 Data](#minidump-additional).
 <!-- ENDWIZARD -->

 ## Passing Additional Data {#minidump-additional}

-You can add more information to crash reports simply by adding more fields to
+You can add more information to crash reports by merely adding more fields to
 the upload HTTP request.
 All these fields will be collected in the “Extra Data”
 section in Sentry: